Close Menu

 A backyard safari is perfect for babies exploring new textures while older siblings zoom around nearby.

-Instead of just looking, we like to make it a game.
-Just last week, we spent twenty minutes completely fascinated by a line of ants carrying a crumb across the patio.
-It sounds incredibly simple, but seeing the world through their eyes makes you realize how much action is happening right under our feet.
+It sounds simple, but seeing the world through their eyes makes you realize how much action is happening right under your feet.

 2. The Flashlight Night Walk